-MATH 245: Discrete Mathematics Fall 2021 Section 1: MWF 10-10:50am in-person lecture modality Meeting room: HH-130
+MATH 245: Discrete Mathematics

+Spring 2022 Section 2: MWF 10-10:50am in-person lecture modality Meeting room: SSW-1500 Vadim's zoom link (to be used until Feb.
+4): https://sdsu.zoom.us/j/2865540514

 Overview:

 This course is a rigorous introduction to many of the tools useful in higher mathematics and computer science.
 The major topics to be covered will be logic and proof techniques.
 Also included will be a brief introduction to set theory, number theory, relations, functions, recurrences, and complexity.